zio/zio/docs/datatypes/core/cause.md

 The `ZIO[R, E, A]` effect is polymorphic in values of type `E` and we can work with any error type that we want, but there is a lot of information that is not inside an arbitrary `E` value.
 So as a result ZIO needs somewhere to store things like **unexpected error or defects**, **stack and execution traces**, **cause of fiber interruptions**, and so forth.

-ZIO is very aggressive about preserving the full information related to a failure.
+ZIO is very strict about preserving the full information related to a failure.
 It captures all type of errors into the `Cause` data type.
 ZIO uses the `Cause[E]` data type to store the full story of failure.
 So its error model is **lossless**.
 It doesn't throw information related to the failure result.
 So we can figure out exactly what happened during the operation of our effects.

 It is important to note that `Cause` is the underlying data type for the ZIO data type, and we don't usually deal with it directly.
 Even though it is not a data type that we deal with very often, anytime we want, we can access the `Cause` data structure, which gives us total access to all parallel and sequential errors in our codebase.